 \subsection{Utility of the decision subjects}

-Next, we turn to the evaluation of how fair a given decision-making system is towards the decision subjects.
-For this, we consider the components of fair decision-making described in Section~\ref{sec:distributive-justice}.
+Next, the bank turns to the evaluation of how fair a given decision-making system is towards the decision subjects.
+For this, they might ask representatives of the decision subjects or experts from social sciences and philosophy to consider the components of fair decision-making described in Section~\ref{sec:distributive-justice}.

-We first have to answer the question of how to assess the utility that decision subjects derive from the decision-making process.
-For this, we can use the concept of the utility space introduced by \citet{weerts2022does}, which we briefly described in Section~\ref{sec:distributive-justice}.
+These representatives first have to answer the question of how to assess the utility that decision subjects derive from the decision-making process.
 In the case of lending, \textit{loans} are distributed.
-We could therefore measure the utility in terms of resources available to the individuals.
-In that case, all people who are given a loan of the same size derive equal utility from it.
-However, individuals do not profit equally from being granted a loan.
-If they cannot repay the loan and end up defaulting, this is harmful for their future chances of receiving a loan.
-Thus, we decide that to consider the utility of a decision, it is insufficient to only consider the decision itself.
-Instead, we also have to consider the situation that this puts the individual in.
-For this, we have to consider whether the individual is actually able to repay the loan.
-Additionally, we may consider factors such as the loan size (e.g., defaulting on a smaller loan may be less harmful than defaulting on a bigger loan) or any other measurable attributes (e.g., individuals of a marginalized group might profit more from receiving a loan than individuals of a group that is better-off in many aspects of life).
-To keep this example simple, we will base the assessment of the utility on the decision $D$ and the individual's repayment ability $Y$.
-We then have to assign utility values to all combinations of the attribute that we think the utility depends on.
+Individuals do not profit equally from being granted a loan.
+If they cannot repay the loan and end up defaulting, it harms their future chances of receiving a loan.
+To keep this example simple,\footnote{Additionally, we may consider factors such as the loan size or any other measurable attributes (e.g., individuals of a marginalized group might profit more from receiving a loan than individuals of a group that is better-off in many aspects of life).} we assume that stakeholders will base the utility assessment on the decision $D$ and whether the individual repays the granted loan $Y$.